 From Tate Modern, you have two choices: walk east along the river and you’ll arrive at Borough Market, the most renowned food market in the capital, or walk west along the Southbank for cultural offerings.
 If you opt for east and the market (best early on a Saturday morning), you’ll find more than 120 food stalls run by artisanal producers, organic farmers, bakers and gourmet food importers selling everything from chutney to oysters.
 Recently, the market has faced fierce competition from food traders on nearby Maltby Street in Bermondsey.
 Visit both: Borough for Westcountry Venison’s burgers and Brindisa’s chorizo and rocket rolls; Maltby Street for a creamy custard doughnut from St John Bakery.
 If you decide to head west, you could catch an afternoon film screening at the British Film Institute or a concert at the Royal Festival Hall, or pop into an exhibition at the Hayward Gallery, watch a play at the National Theatre, or take a ride in the London Eye for a birds’-eye view of the whole city.

 The Olympic Stadium for the 2012 Games in east London

 Alternatively, spend your evening relaxing in style at Mandarin Oriental Hyde Park, London.
 A visit to The Spa for the Deep Sleep body treatment will leave you feeling blissfully serene.
-Or end the day tucking into bistro dishes at the hotel’s Bar Boulud, or feasting on historic gastronomic food with a modern twist at Dinner by Heston Blumenthal.
+Or end the day tucking into bistro dishes at the hotel’s Bar Boulud, London, or feasting on historic gastronomic food with a modern twist at Dinner by Heston Blumenthal.
 What better way to round off a day in this most vibrant of capital cities?